Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA: Identifying A Reviewer's Expertise

-In Section~\ref{subsec:expertise}, we outlined the general approach for identifying the expertise of each reviewer.
-While this basic method works well for the majority of reviewers, several practical issues can arise.
+Section~\ref{subsec:expertise} presented the general approach to identify the expertise of each reviewer.
+Although this basic method works well for most reviewers, several practical issues can arise.
 Some reviewers are involved in proposals across distinct topics, either as PIs or coIs.
 Combining all their proposals into a single expertise vector may dilute their specific areas of expertise, resulting in decreased similarity when comparing against proposals focused on only one topic.
 Additionally, some reviewers claim expertise in a broad range of topics and submit proposals across multiple categories.
 Averaging their expertise based on all submitted proposals may lead to a dominance of the category that contains the most proposals.
 Moreover, some reviewers assert expertise in categories that differ from those of their submitted proposals, indicating a preference for reviewing in certain topics.
 Assuming the reviewers' declared expertise at face value and including all proposals blindly could result in assignments outside their actual areas of expertise.
 Finally, there can be false positives arising from the LDA topic modeling, where a reviewer's expertise may appear similar to a proposal topic, but upon closer inspection, the proposal may not be relevant to the reviewer's expertise.
 Such false matches can occur due to common words or phrases shared across multiple categories, such as ``masers'' and ``polarization.''
 This suggests that the topics identified in the LDA model may require further refinement.

 To address these challenges, we utilize the keywords associated with a reviewer’s expertise to select the proposals that will be used to infer their expertise.
 The overall goal is to evaluate a reviewer’s expertise based on proposals that are as closely aligned as possible with the topic of the parent proposal, while also respecting the reviewer’s self-declared areas of expertise.
 Each ALMA proposal is submitted to a specific scientific category, defined as the {\em parent} category.
 We have predefined {\em similar} categories that significantly overlap with the parent category in terms of scientific content (see Figure~\ref{fig:matrix}).
 For instance, Categories 1 and 2 are considered similar because they both pertain to galaxies, while Categories 3 and 4 are similar due to their focus on the formation of stars and circumstellar disks.
 In contrast, Categories 1 and 2 are distinct from Categories 3, 4, and 5, and Categories 3 and 4 are distinct from Categories 1, 2, and 5.
 Category 5 is viewed as distinct from all other categories due to its diverse set of keywords.